Optional Practical Training (OPT) Application Process

 • Semester and Completion date: Graduate School deadline for term-specific, degree only completion

-• Earliest date that you can apply to ISO: 90 days prior to completion date
+• Earliest date that you can apply to ISS: 90 days prior to completion date

 • OPT start date range: the 60 day grace period following the completion date